D.J. Moore Player Prop Bets for NFL Week 11 | Carolina vs. Washington 11/21/2021

 Season Stats

-- So far this season, 26.8% of the 354 passes thrown by his team have gone Moore's way.

-- Moore (eight red zone targets) has been the recipient of 23.5% of his team's 34 red zone pass attempts.
+- With eight targets in the red zone this season, Moore has been on the receiving end of 23.5% of his team's 34 red zone pass attempts.

-- The Panthers have thrown the football in 54.6% of their plays from scrimmage this year while staying on the ground 45.4% of the time.
-This offensive attack ranks 20th in the NFL in points scored.
+- The Panthers have run 54.6% passing plays and 45.4% rushing plays this season.
+They rank 20th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Moore's matchup with Washington.